Why Acidity Happens on an Empty Stomach | Causes, Fasting & Bile Imbalance

 • Late nights

-Ayurveda also links bile (Pitta) and liver function closely, which matches modern understanding.
+Ayurveda also links bile (Pitta) and liver function closely, which aligns with modern digestive understanding.

 Can tea or coffee on empty stomach cause acidity?

 Yes.
-This is a very common Indian habit-related trigger.
+This is a very common habit-related trigger.

 Tea and coffee: